symfony2admingenerator/symfony2admingenerator.github.com/documentation/form-advanced.markdown

             step: 1
 {% endhighlight %}

-Like you can see here, i use the `addFormOptions` to add more options to my form parameters.
-I could also use `formOptions` to remove all calculated options and set my own only.
+As you can see here, I use the `addFormOptions` parameter to add more options to                                                                                         my form parameters.
+I could also use `formOptions` to remove all calculated opt                                                                                        ions and set only the ones that I want.

->**Did you see the magic?**<br />The `.` means that you wan't to call a php function will return an array or a string to be sets as options. <br />Note: parameters must be keeped in the good order of the called function
+>**Did you see the magic?**<br />The `.` means that will call a php function (th                                                                                        e `range()` function in this example).
+The function must return an array or a st                                                                                        ring to be used as the form options. <br />Note: Parameters must be kept in the                                                                                         same order as in the called function.

 ### Use a text input for your date field